 I started Ham Radio with Kenwood TX-88A, 9R-59, VFO-1 and one element quad at my home town Toyama-city in 1965, when I was 13 years old.
 I still remember that I made the very 1st.
-DX QSO with an AM station in Kemerovo Russia on 15 meters in Autumn 1966.
+DX QSO with an AM station in Kemerovo Russia on 15 meters in autumn 1966.
 Since then, I have collected various sets of US Collins S Lines and KWM-2, Drake TR4-CW, National NCX-5, Swan 500C, Signal / One CX-7, Heath SB, HW Series and Japanese JRC.
 During the period of my university days, I was interested in foreign languages and my aim was set to be a polyglot.
-I had chances to work on 20, 15 and 10 meters from OZ, SM, OH and DL in Summer 1973.
-Operating from the shack of the mountain in Germany, located in " Siebengebirge " (altitude; 400 meters above sea level) near Bonn Germany, I was surprized to be called from African continent.
+I had chances to work on 20, 15 and 10 meters from OZ, SM, OH and DL in summer 1973.
+Operating from the shack of the mountain in Germany, located in " Siebengebirge " (altitude; 400 meters above sea level) near Bonn Germany, I was surprised to be called from African continent.
 The journey was printed and published in "Ham Life" and "Mobile Ham" on January edition of 1974.
 Both were published in Japan in 1970's and 1980's.
 I chose the company to do foreign business after graduation.
 I was assigned to the division handling with the export of Telecommunication Exchange Systems to Middle East, South East Asia, Africa and Central and South America under the budgets of World Bank and Japan Yen Credit.
 It was passed 50 years from the very beginning.
 Time flies like an arrow.

 You must be logged in to file a report on this page